brocaar/chirpstack-network-server/README.md

-# LoRaWAN network-server
+# LoRa Server

 [![Build Status](https://travis-ci.org/brocaar/loraserver.svg?branch=master)](https://travis-ci.org/brocaar/loraserver)
 [![GoDoc](https://godoc.org/github.com/brocaar/loraserver?status.svg)](https://godoc.org/github.com/brocaar/loraserver)

-*loraserver* is a LoRaWAN network-service.
+*LoRa Server* is a LoRaWAN network-server.
 It is responsible for the communication with the LoRa gateway(s) and applications.
 Communication with the applications and gateways is done over MQTT.
 Configuration of applications and nodes can be done with the provided web-interface.